-At St Mark's we have 15 minutes of Read, Write Inc spelling programme lessons are just 15 minutes a day this meets the demands of the new National Curriculum, ensuring children:
+At St Mark's we have 15 minutes of the Read, Write Inc spelling programme every day.
+This meets the demands of the new National Curriculum, ensuring children:

-- spell new words correctly and have plenty of practice in spelling them... including exception words and homophones - spell words as accurately as possible using their phonic knowledge and other knowledge of spelling, such as morphology [the study of the form of words] and etymology [the study of the origins and development of words]

-- are supported in understanding and applying the concepts of word structure - spell words that they have not yet been taught by using what they have learnt about how spelling works in English.
+- spell new words correctly and have plenty of practice in spelling them... including exception words and homophones - spell words as accurately as possible using their phonic knowledge and other knowledge of spelling, such as morphology [the study of the form of words] and etymology [the study of the origins and development of words] - are supported in understanding and applying the concepts of word structure - spell words that they have not yet been taught by using what they have learnt about how spelling works in English.